sian19/sian19/README.md

 - ⚡ Fun fact: ...
 -->

-<H4>I am a front end developer and I am looking for constant evolution, to improve my skills in web and mobile programming, where study and practice is the fuel for success.</h4>
+<H4>I am a front end developer and I am looking for constant evolution, to improve my skills in web and mobile programming, where study and practice is the fuel for success :computer:.</h4>
 <H3>Connect with me</H3>
 <a href="https://www.linkedin.com/in/sean-taron" target="_blank">